What Is Botless Meeting Transcription? Everything You Need to Know

 Most bot-based tools work best on one platform and have limitations on others.
 The bot implementation for Zoom is different from Google Meet, which is different from Teams.
 Features, reliability, and speaker identification quality vary by platform.

 A browser extension provides the same experience regardless of platform.
-The extension detects which meeting platform is active and uses platform-specific logic to read speaker names and capture audio, but the user experience and output quality are consistent.
+The extension detects which meeting platform is active and uses platform-specific logic to read the vendor's captions and speaker names, but the user experience and output quality are consistent.

 Common Questions About Botless Transcription